panicmechanic/ZMD/Readme.md

 - Add potion random names
 - Add monster drops based on difficulty, to encourage risk/reward
 - Figure out how to get fatal effect warning to display on panel2, line 535.
+- Add big halls with many, many drinking foes, as a challenge to players stealth.
+- Use cellular automata for mountains and forests, 2nd3rd image here: http://www.gridsagegames.com/blog/2014/06/mapgen-cellular-automata/
+- Mutations should behave like abilities from sil, using collected xp points to purchase mutations.

+    Should be many types of mutation (50+(?) and intereact with one-another for emergent gameplay.
+    Aome should need prerequisite skill points in skills i.e. calisthenics etc.
+- A dungeon generator capable of diffferent tpyes of layout, with post processing.
+Look here for ideas, seclusion analytics could place rarer objects.
+- After alpha, take some time to consider gameplay and innovation.
+Set goals for 0.1.0.
+Make monster drops a chance of a next level item, build an anticipation. http://journal.stuffwithstuff.com/2014/07/05/dropping-loot/s

 #Done: